ByteSizedRobotics/ai-pothole-pipeline/README.md

 ### Pothole Detection Deployment
 Since this project is integrated with an Autonomous Pothole Detection Rover, the pothole detection model is deployed and runs on a Raspberry Pi.
 There are files under `modules/ai_models/pothole_detection/deployment` which are related to deploying the pothole detection model on hardware components.
+The actual pothole app runs off-site on SW when the rover navigates.
+The deployed app is under `docker/main.py` and runs in a docker container.

 ## Disclaimer
 This project is for non-commercial use only.
 It utilizes the YOLOv5, DeepLabV3+, and Depth-Anything-V2 models.